What is a Rotary Drill Operator?

 Becoming a Drill Operator

-What work experience do I need to become a Drill Operator?
+What education or degrees do I need to become a Rotary Drill Operator?

 Where Rotary Drill Operators Work